 Eugenio, our CEO, posts regular updates of where we stand as a group, but here's what's way more important in times of crisis.

 I probably shouldn't share screenshots from our corporate Slack and I may remove it later, if asked to do so.
 But, hell, this is what leadership looks like.
 This is what giving a shit, one of Auth0's official company value essentially means.

 And it's not just a statement.
-It's genuine fabric of the company.
+It's the genuine fabric of the company.
 This is who we are.
 This is how we do things.
 This is what we value.
 We've got your back.
 We give a shit.

 I just realized that I’ve never explained what we do at Auth0, and what’s my role is.
 Auth0 provides identity management for application builders so innovators can innovate.
 With Auth0 is simple to protect your API endpoints, manage your users, let them signup or login with one of the social connections, etc. But simple things are very difficult to make, and identity management is no exception.
-Unlike many in-house teams, we have dedicated a disproportionate amount of resources to making things secure, easy to use, extensible and scalable for developers, and delightful for end users.
+Unlike many in-house teams, we have dedicated a disproportionate amount of resources to make things secure, easy to use, extensible and scalable for developers, and delightful for end users.
 It’s really easy, I promise!
 Just try one of our Quickstarts, and let me know if you have any questions!
-Of course, it’s free to try, we offer a generous free plan (and a great free open-source and discounted startup options!), and there’s a great community if you need help.
+Of course, it’s free to try, we offer a generous free plan (and great free open-source and discounted startup options!), and there’s a great community if you need help.

 My job is to make sure things work smoothly for our customers.
 When they reach out for support, our support team takes care of investigation, analysis, troubleshooting, and ultimately providing a solution.
-Vast majority of issues are relatively easy to resolve, however, if there’s a bug on our end, or if we experience some sort of an outage, it’s on the developer support team to coordinate a response and make sure a fix is in place.
+The vast majority of issues are relatively easy to resolve, however, if there’s a bug on our end, or if we experience some sort of an outage, it’s on the developer support team to coordinate a response and make sure a fix is in place.